-Either suit or dress trousers, a tie and a buttoned-up shirt.
+Either a suit or dress trousers, a tie, and a buttoned-up shirt.
 No sweatshirts, polo shirts, jerseys, or jeans.
 Shoes must be worn, but not sneakers, tennis shoes or the like.
 Formal ethnic dress may be worn.

 College Leaders will also provide Members with guidance regarding appropriate attire for Formal Dinners.
 Please do not be offended if you are asked to change.

 Sunday Formal Dinner